WHAT IS SEO?

 WHAT DO YOU NEED?

-If you are on a self-hosted WordPress account (if not, here’s a tutorial on how to sign up) you need to have the SEO plugin known as Yoast SEO or SEO Breeze as both of these will easily walk you through the steps required to increase your blog traffic through search engines.
+If you are on a self-hosted WordPress account you need to have the SEO plugin known as Yoast SEO or SEO Breeze as both of these will easily walk you through the steps required to increase your blog traffic through search engines.
 SEO breeze is a more advanced, premium plugin, and so if you are just starting out, Yoast SEO has a free version which is just as good.

 MAKE YOUR COPY READABLE

-Google wants the best blog posts to rank in search engines for a particular query/keyword, and therefore the algorithm ranks pages according to how readable they are.
-If your article is unreadable or has a lot of jargon terminology, chances are that the algorithm will consider it not so helpful to potential readers.
+Google wants the most valuable content to rank in search engines for a particular query/keyword, and therefore the algorithm ranks pages according to how readable they are.
+If your article is unreadable or has a lot of jargon terminology, chances are that the algorithm will consider unhelpful.

 • Separate your paragraphs.
 Nobody wants to read a large chunk of text, so make your content readable by presenting in such a way that it is easy for a human to read.